Visit360/docs/Specfications_eng.md

 * On the phone for example, automatic opening of popup during centering (using accelerometer)

 ### Edition Mode
+* Import panoramas
+* Import the floor plan of the visit
 * Add hotspots for each panorama
      - Information pop-up: displays dynamic information (real time)
      - Sound spacial: adds sound to the panorama